jerryc05/FlightPriceCrawler/README.md

 Found a bug or want a new feature?
 Feel free to submit [a new issue](https://github.com/jerryc05/FlightPriceCrawler/issues/new/choose) in Github!

 > Found a bug but did not know what the bug is?
-Check out the instruction in [`Bug report` issue template](https://github.com/jerryc05/FlightPriceCrawler/issues/new?template=bug-report-----.md)!
+Check out the instruction in [`Bug report` issue template](https://github.com/jerryc05/FlightPriceCrawler/issues/new?template=bug-report-----.md) and submit an issue right away!